gitter-badger/PromiseKit/_posts/2015-05-10-PromiseKit-2.0.markdown

 ## `firstly`

-With a chain our code can be more readable if all promises are returned at the same level of indentation; we provide `firstly`:
+Readability can be improved for simple chains if all promises are at the same level of indentation; we provide `firstly`:

 {% highlight swift %}
 firstly {